lupyuen/nuttx-star64/README.md

 Let's do the same to NuttX for QEMU...

-# Add Initial RAM Disk to NuttX QEMU
+# Modify NuttX QEMU to Load Initial RAM Disk

 TODO

 Now we can modify NuttX for QEMU to mount the Apps Filesystem from an Initial RAM Disk instead of Semihosting.

 (So later we can replicate this on Star64)

+We follow the steps from LiteX Arty-A7...

-Build NuttX QEMU in Kernel Mode: [Build Steps](https://github.com/lupyuen2/wip-pinephone-nuttx/tree/master/boards/risc-v/qemu-rv/rv-virt)
+We build NuttX QEMU in Kernel Mode: [Build Steps](https://github.com/lupyuen2/wip-pinephone-nuttx/tree/master/boards/risc-v/qemu-rv/rv-virt)

 ```bash
 ## Build NuttX QEMU Kernel Mode